'Wonder Woman 1984': Steve Trevor's Resurrection Is Super Problematic

-(This article does contain some pretty massive spoilers for “Wonder Woman 1984”)
+(Warning: There are some super huge spoilers for “Wonder Woman 1984” below)

-We knew coming into “Wonder Woman 1984” that Steve Trevor (Chris Pine), who died in the first film, would somehow be back, alive and well, 70 years later.
-We didn’t know how it would work, of course.
-We just knew that Chris Pine would pop up in period-appropriate clothing, and so that probably meant he wouldn’t just be a ghost or vision or something.
+It was not a secret that Steve Trevor (Chris Pine) would pop up in “Wonder Woman 1984” even though he died at the end of the last movie.
+Dude was a key part of the film’s marketing, appearing wearing a track suit and a fanny pack — we just didn’t know why he’d be back, or by what means.
+But the direction that Patty Jenkins and co. went with was pretty surprising.

 Now that we’ve seen “Wonder Woman 1984” and know how Steve came back to life, we have a whole bunch of new questions.
 Most of them are about the fact that Wonder Woman never considered the immense ethical problem of having Steve steal some random guy’s body forever.